 Football referees are the third team in the game.
 Their job is to ensure that a football match is played in a fair manner and in accordance with the laws of the game.
-The MCFC values and supports their referees – we could not play football without you!
+Marist Football values and supports their referees – we could not play without you!

 We encourage anyone who is a Marist student, family member or football community member to take up the whistle.
-We especially invite female referees to join us here at Marist.
+We especially invite female referees to join us here at Marist Football.

 The benefits of being a referee at Marist: